bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 Typically you would create a subclass of IPyDriver.

-The driver has methods which should be overwritten.
+The driver has methods which can be overwritten.

 **async def rxevent(self, event)**